sftcd/modpod/charter.md

 ## Milestones

-- October 2024	WG adoption of one or more drafts
+- March 2025 WG adoption of one or more drafts
-- March 2025 WGLC
+- November 2025 WGLC